davelsan/template-three-next/README.md

 In this adaptation, I've added missing TypeScript types in various components and hooks, included `3.x` features such as [Lenis](https://github.com/darkroomengineering/lenis/tree/main) support, extracted dynamic imports to barrel files for a more declarative syntax, and reorganized the codebase around feature folders.

 I am also figuring out how to integrate Tweakpane with Jotai to have a more consistent state management + debugging DX.
-It's a work in progress.
 It's all contained within the [debug](./debug) folder for now.

 ### Features